niti-go/k-means-vis/README.md

 based on feature similarity to other data.

 This visualization is created using matplotlib in Python.
-Users can add data points, add initial centroid positions, and see the assignments of points to clusters change with each iteration of the algorithm.
+Users can add data points, add initial centroid positions, and watch the assignments of points to clusters change with each iteration of the algorithm.

 ![Example image](visualization-snapshot.jpg)